Did you know that your knees absorb about one-and-a-half times your body weight every step?

 Your Knee Hurts Because…IT Band Syndrome

 IT Band syndrome (short for Illiotibial band syndrome) is a common knee injury characterized by inflammation and friction of the IT band.
-The IT band runs along the outside of the tight from the pelvis to the tibia and is crucial as a stabilizer for the knee.
+The IT band runs along the outside of the thigh from the hip to the knee and is crucial as a stabilizer for the knee.
+Symptoms include:

 IT band syndrome arises out of overuse as the band crosses back and forth.
 This injury is particularly prominent in: